shafin-tamim/diabetes_Prediction_djangoapp/README.md

 ## Requirements
 - Python 3.8+
 - Django 3.2+
+- NumPy
+- Pandas
+- Scikit-learn
+- Joblib
-- Other dependencies listed in requirements.txt
+- Other dependencies are listed in requirements.txt